chrischute/real-nvp/README.md

-## Real-NVP in PyTorch
+## Real NVP in PyTorch

-Implementation of Real-NVP in PyTorch.
+Implementation of Real NVP in PyTorch.
 Based on the paper: [Density estimation using Real NVP](https://arxiv.org/abs/1605.08803) by Laurent Dinh, Jascha Sohl-Dickstein, and Samy Bengio.

 Model architecture and hyperparameters chosen to match the CIFAR-10